-EFTA Free Trade Agreement
+5. Mexico-EFTA States Free Trade Agreement

 The European Free Trade Association (EFTA) States, made up of Iceland, Liechtenstein, Norway, and Switzerland, signed a Free Trade Agreement with Mexico in November 2000.
 The agreement became enforceable in July 2001.

-Mexico-Central America Free Trade Agreement
+6. Central America-Mexico Free Trade Agreement

 This partnership recognizes an “extended economic zone” that works to reduce tariffs and provides preferential treatment to local markets in the production of goods and services for export to Mexico.
 In 2017, two agreements were added to update rules of origin and customs procedures, requiring producers and exporters to issue certificates of origin for goods to be exported.